chollinger93/chollinger-blog/content/posts/2020/05/bye-wordpress/index.md

 - Simplistic interface, without omitting information
 - Fast load times even on slow connections

 I chose [hugo-ink](https://github.com/knadh/hugo-ink) by `knadh`, but customized it quite heavily to match some of my requirements.
+This resulted in a fork called [ink-free](https://github.com/otter-in-a-suit/ink-free).

 Adjustments can be easily made using fairly standard HTML (w/ Hugo's injections) and CSS, which I found easy to figure out, despite being anything but a Web Dev. :)